 The anabin database collates information used in the recognition and evaluation of international qualifications.
 You can use this information to gauge whether your university entrance qualifications will be accepted in Germany.

-- for the winter semester: from June until July 31
+- for the summer semester: until January 15

-- for the summer semester: from December until January 15
+- for the winter semester: until July 15

 Applicants will need to have a sufficient level of proficiency in German by the close of applications.
 The following are accepted as proof of German language proficiency: